 My youngest two adult children came along with my husband and I to explore and discover the new and improved castle, and we are all extremely impressed by it all.

-One person in particular who we met talked us through the history and pointed out a whole new depth of history that we had no idea about until meeting him.
-Thank you David.
+One person who we met talked us through the history and pointed out a whole new depth of history that we had no idea about until meeting him.
+Thank you, David.
 I wish I could have fitted all the history into my article, there is way more than I have written about here at this time.

 We can’t wait to return again soon, our next trip will include a cave tour and we’ll bring along our young grandson too.